watrall/museum-handwritten-ocr-colab-python/README.md

-# Handwritten Museum Collections Records — OCR → Structured Data → Data Analysis and Insights (Google Colab)
+# Handwritten Museum Collections Records — OCR → Structured Data → Data Analysis and Insights (Python & Google Colab)

 This tutorial shows you how to convert *handwritten museum collection records* (scans or PDFs) into structured data and then carry out **data analysis and insights**.
 It is designed for **scholars, museum professionals, graduate students, and advanced undergraduates**.
 You do **not** need prior coding experience.
 We proceed carefully and conversationally.